-Adding Titles and Text to a Scrapbook page
+Adding Titles and Text to You Digital Scrapbook Layouts

-Good To Know Layering Tip: “Bring to Front”
+Good To Know Tip for Layering Items: “Bring to Front”

 Sometimes when I am layering images, I have to play around with “Bring to Front” several times with my images to gain the overlapping effect that I desire.